 City Lights was immediately successful upon release on March 7, 1931, with positive reviews and worldwide rentals of more than $4 million.
 Today, many critics consider it not only the highest accomplishment of Chaplin's career, but one of the greatest films of all time.
 Chaplin biographer Jeffrey Vance believes "City Lights is not only Charles Chaplin's masterpiece; it is an act of defiance" as it premiered four years into the era of sound films which began with the premiere of The Jazz Singer (1927).[4]
 In 1991, the Library of Congress selected City Lights for preservation in the United States National Film Registry as being "culturally, historically, or aesthetically significant".[5][6]
 In 2007, the American Film Institute ranked it 11th on its list of the best American films ever made.
 In 1949, the critic James Agee called the film's final scene "the greatest single piece of acting ever committed to celluloid".[7]

-The Tramp encounters the beautiful flower girl on a street corner and in the course of buying a flower realizes she is blind; he is instantly smitten.
-The girl mistakes the Tramp for a wealthy man when the door of a chauffeured automobile slams shut as he departs.
+The Tramp encounters a beautiful flower girl on a street corner.
+He is instantly smitten and realizes she is blind while buying a flower from her.
+The girl mistakes him for a wealthy man when the door of an automobile slams shut as he departs.

-The Tramp returns to work to find himself fired – he has been late once too often.
-A boxer convinces him to fight in a fake bout; they will "go easy" on each other and split the prize money.
-But the boxer flees on learning he is about to be arrested and is replaced by a no-nonsense fighter who knocks the Tramp out despite the Tramp's creative and nimble efforts to keep out of reach.
+The Tramp is fired for frequently being late.
+A boxer convinces him to fight in a fake match and split the prize money.
+However, the boxer is replaced at the last minute by a no-nonsense fighter who knocks the Tramp out despite the Tramp's nimble evasions.

-The Tramp encounters the drunken millionaire a third time and is again invited to the mansion.
-The Tramp relates the girl's plight and the millionaire gives him money for her operation.
+The Tramp encounters the drunken millionaire again and is invited to the mansion.
+He relates the girl's plight and receives money for her operation.
 Burglars knock the millionaire out and take the rest of his money.
-The police find the Tramp with the money given to him by the millionaire, who because of the knock on the head does not remember giving it.
-The Tramp evades the police long enough to get the money to the girl, telling her he will be going away for a time; in due course he is apprehended and imprisoned.
+The police find the Tramp with the money given to him by the millionaire, who, because of the knock on the head, does not remember giving it.
+The Tramp evades the police long enough to give the money to the girl, telling her he will be going away for a time; he is arrested and imprisoned.

-Suddenly embarrassed, the Tramp begins to shuffle away, but the girl steps to the shop door and again offers the flower, which he shyly accepts.
-She takes his hand and presses the coin into it, then abruptly stops; her smile turns to a look of puzzlement as she recognizes the touch of his hand.
-She runs her fingers along his arm, his shoulder, his lapels, then gasps, "You?"
+When the Tramp is released months later, he goes to the girl's customary street corner but does not find her.
+The girl – her sight restored – now runs a busy flower shop with her grandmother.
+However, she still remembers the mysterious benefactor, who she mistakes for a young and handsome customer.
+The Tramp happens by the shop, where the girl is arranging flowers in the window.
+He stoops to pick up a discarded flower and turns to the shop's window.
+He suddenly sees the girl, who has been watching him.
+At the sight of her, he momentarily freezes, but then breaks into a broad smile.
+The girl giggles to her employee, "I've made a conquest!"
+She offers him a fresh flower and a coin.
+Suddenly embarrassed, the Tramp begins to shuffle away, but the girl again offers the flower, which the Tramp shyly accepts.
+She takes his hand and presses the coin into it, then abruptly stops as she recognizes the touch of his hand.
+She runs her fingers along his arm and shoulder, then gasps, "You?"
 The Tramp nods and asks, "You can see now?"
 The girl replies, "Yes, I can see now", and presses his hand to her heart with a tearful smile.
 Relieved and elated, the Tramp smiles back.

 Cast- Virginia Cherrill as the blind girl